dddrrreee/cs140e-22win/labs/8-threads/README.md

 context-switching code in pieces.

 ----------------------------------------------------------------------
-### Part 3: context-switching.
+### Part 3: trivial `rpi_thread_start`

-There is no part 3.

 ----------------------------------------------------------------------
 ### Part 4: building `rpi_fork` and `rpi_start_thread`

+Given your have done state saving both in the interrupt labs and in Part 2 above you should be able to implement `rpi_cswitch` without too much fuss:

+  - Put your `cswitch` code into `rpi_cswitch` in `thread-asm.S`
+    This will be based on your code from `2-write-regs-asm.S` except that you will add the code to restore the registers as well.
+    For today: only save the callee saved registers.
+Since we are doing non-pre-emptive threads, the compiler will have saved any live caller registers when calling `rpi_yield`.

-Given that you have context-switching, the main tricky thing is figuring out how to setup a newly created thread so that when you run context switching on it, the right thing will happen (i.e., it will invoke to `code(arg)`).
+After context-switching, the main tricky thing left to figure out is how to setup a newly created thread so that when you run context switching on it, the right thing will happen (i.e., it will invoke to `code(arg)`).

-   - The standard way to do this is by manually storing values onto the thread's stack (sometimes called "brain-surgery") so that when its state is loaded via `rpi_cswitch` control will jump to a trampoline routine (written in assembly) with `code` with `arg` in known registers The trampoline will then branch-and-link to the `code` with `arg` in `r0`.
+  - The standard way to do this: during thread creation (`rpi_fork`) manually store values onto the thread's stack (sometimes called "brain-surgery") so that when the thread's state is loaded via `rpi_cswitch` control will jump to a trampoline routine (written in assembly) with `code` with `arg` in known registers.
+The trampoline will then branch-and-link (using the `bl` instruction) to the `code` address with the value of `arg` in `r0` (note: you will have to move it there).

-   - The use of a trampoline lets us handle the problem of missing `rpi_exit` calls.
-The problem: If the thread code does not call `rpi_exit` explicitly but instead returns, the value in the `lr` register that it jumps to will be nonsense.
-Our hack: have our trampoline that calls the thread code simply call `rpi_exit` if the intial call to `code` returns.
+    As you'll see in part 6: The use of a trampoline lets us handle the problem of missing `rpi_exit` calls.

-  - `rpi_start_thread` will context switch into the first thread it removes from the run queue.
-Doing so will require creating a dummy thread so that when there are no more runnable threads, `rpi_cswitch` will transfer control back and we can return back to the main program.
-(If you run into problems, try first just rebooting when there are no runnable threads.)

-  - `rpi_cswitch`: this will be based on your code from `2-write-regs-asm.S` except that you will add the code to restore the registers as well.

 What to do `rpi_fork` :
-  0. Move your `cswitch` code into `rpi_cswitch` in `thread-asm.S`

-     Make sure you verify that your `rpi_cswitch` code works when you pass the current thread as both arguments --- behaviorally this is a no-op since your code should save and restore the state, and resume right after the call.

   1. `rpi_fork` should write the address of trampoline `rpi_init_trampoline` to the `lr` offset in the thread